gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 </Alert>
 '></codeblock>

-Warning notifications are used for notices of potential future errors.

-Warning example: “Caps lock is on which may cause you to enter your password incorrectly.”

 ## Information

+Information notifications are used to provide additional information and notes to the user which they may find helpful in context.

+Information example: “You can change your password in settings.”

 <Alert color="info">
     This is an info alert with <a href="#" class="alert-link">an example link</a>.